Snowmaking & Grooming

 Since 1966 when Diamond Peak was the first resort in the Tahoe region to invest in a snowmaking system, we’ve been committed to providing our skiers and snowboarders the best snow surface possible.
 Thanks to the consistent and pure water supply available courtesy of the IVGID Public Works Department, Diamond Peak’s snowmaking system has consistently allowed the resort to enhance what Mother Nature provides and extend the ski season.

-Most recently, Diamond Peak Ski Resort purchased four new TechnoAlpin TR8 high-efficiency snowmaking guns for the 2021-22 ski season.
-In addition, Diamond Peak will be testing one of TechnoAlpin’s latest TT10 tower fan guns on the slopes this winter, bringing the newest snowmaking technology to the resort where snowmaking began in the Lake Tahoe Basin.
+Most recently, Diamond Peak Ski Resort purchased four new TechnoAlpin TR8 high-efficiency snowmaking guns and one of TechnoAlpin’s latest TT10 tower fan guns, bringing some of the newest snowmaking technology to the resort where snowmaking began in the Lake Tahoe Basin.
 The addition of these new snow guns will allow Diamond Peak to increase the probability of opening the ski area earlier and with top-to-bottom terrain, even during winters in which the resort is reliant on 100% man-made snow during the early season.

 TechnoAlpin’s TT10 tower fan gun utilizes advanced nozzle valve technology to ensure optimum energy efficiency and resource conservation during snowmaking operations, while the air cooling system ensures unsurpassed snow output and quality.
 TechnoAlpin’s portable TR8 snow gun is designed to require less maintenance and produce more man-made snow per hour, even during marginal snowmaking conditions.
 The design of the TR8 snow guns requires just one electric motor to power the entire machine, making the units more reliable, more efficient, and less noisy than previous models of snow guns.